mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzz3.jpg){: loading=lazy width="600"}

-* Use the sharp edge of the Linear rail to chisel the rail bed smooth.
+* Use a bit of sandpaper to file down the plastic around the mounting holes.
+This makes it easier to ensure the rail is flat once screwed in.
-* Any print artifacts, blobs, or rough spots, should just come right off.
-* This simple step makes both rails sit on the printed parts better preventing twists of any kind.
+* Be extremely careful with the linear guides, if they slide off the rail, you will lose the tiny bearings inside of it.

 ---

 ![!LR4 yz assm](../img/lr4/yzz4.jpg){: loading=lazy width="600"}

-* Notice the Y endstop hanging off the table as to not bother the small lever.
+* Notice the Y endstop hanging off the table as to not bother the small lever of the microswitch.
 * Loosely add all the M3 screws to the linear rails, get the heads just under the rail surface.
 * Keep an eye out for off center M3 screw heads, they can be sneaky and make this next step harder.